MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxremotefilepath.md

 ---

- #`rxRemoteFilePath`: Merge path using the remote platform's separator.
+ #rxRemoteFilePath: Merge path using the remote platform's separator.

  Applies to version 9.1.0 of package RevoScaleR.